shinolabs/PinkSea/README.md

 2. Open the `PinkSea` folder
 3. Copy the sample `appsettings.example.json` file to `appsettings.json`

-	a.
-Modify the `PostgresConfig` to point to your PostgreSQL settings.
+	1. Modify the `PostgresConfig` to point to your PostgreSQL settings.
 If you're using the supplied docker compose, you do not need to change this.
-	b.
-Point the `AppViewConfig` URL to where your AppView will reside, this is the URL that will be used to identify your PinkSea instance.
+	2. Point the `AppViewConfig` URL to where your AppView will reside, this is the URL that will be used to identify your PinkSea instance.
 (As an example, for the official PinkSea instance, it's `https://api.pinksea.art`)
-	c.
-(OPTIONAL) Point the `FrontendConfig` to point to where your PinkSea frontend resides.
+	3. (OPTIONAL) Point the `FrontendConfig` to point to where your PinkSea frontend resides.
 This is used for BlueSky cross-posting with a link.
 Leaving it blank will disallow cross-posting.
 (Again, as an example, for the official PinkSea instance it's `https://pinksea.art`)

 4. Perform `dotnet ef database update` to run the neccessary migrations.
 5. Run `dotnet run --configuration Release` to start the PinkSea AppView.